-One of Canada’s best-known flutists, Joanna G’froerer enjoys an exciting career as an orchestral player, chamber musician, soloist and teacher.
-Joanna G’froerer has been the principal flute of Canada’s National Arts Centre Orchestra since 1992; she won the audition for that position when she was twenty years old.
+One of Canada’s finest flutists, Joanna G’froerer enjoys an exciting career as an orchestral player, chamber musician, soloist and educator.
+She has been principal flutist of Canada’s National Arts Centre (NAC) Orchestra since 1992, winning the audition at the age of 20.

-Joanna G’froerer is featured on a CBC Records disc of Mozart Flute Quartets with violinist Martin Beaver, Pinchas Zukerman on viola, and cellist Amanda Forsyth.
-Opus Magazine named the CD the best Canadian chamber music recording of 2001.
-In June 2002 she was invited to Spain to record an all-Rodrigo disc with Maestro Maximiano Valdes and the Orquesta Sinfonica del Principado de Asturias for the Naxos label.
-The resulting disc, released in January of 2004, has been given consistently good reviews, including a five-star rating by Rick Phillips on his CBC program, Sound Advice.
-Joanna’s latest recording project is an all-Saint-Saëns chamber music disc, recently recorded for the Naxos label with her colleagues in the NAC Wind Quintet and pianist Stéphane Lemelin was named by Gramophone magazine as an “Editor’s Choice” shortly after its release in 2011.
+Joanna G’froerer’s commercial recordings include a CBC Records disc of Mozart Flute Quartets with violinist Martin Beaver, Pinchas Zukerman on viola, and cellist Amanda Forsyth.
+Opus Magazine named it the best Canadian chamber music recording of 2001.
+In 2002, she recorded an all-Rodrigo disc as concerto soloist with Maestro Maximiano Valdes and the Asturias Symphony Orchestra for the Naxos label.
+An all-Saint-Saëns chamber music disc, featuring the NAC Wind Quintet with pianist Stéphane Lemelin was named by Gramophone magazine as an “Editor’s Choice” shortly after its release in 2011.

 Joanna G’froerer has been described as “...one of those people whose mastery of their instrument is so thorough that they can exercise the luxury of finding a special beauty in every note”.
 (Richard Todd, Ottawa Citizen)